Derpduck/nomercyrehab/readme.md

 This GitHub page provides an easy way to distribute the addon and changelogs to server hosts and players without using the Steam Workshop or Gamemaps.

+# Latest Version: V5 (2023/12/03)

 # Changelog
+## Version 5 - 2023/12/03
+### All Maps
+	Fixed various lighting and texture issues
+	Removed custom population file for compatibility, now using default No Mercy populations

+### Map 1
+	Adjusted item density on campaign mode
+	Fixed a collision issue with the table in the starting saferoom Removed the window facing into the shipping area Adjusted liquor store layout
+	Adjusted store warehouse layout
+	Adjusted diner visuals
+	Adjusted subway layout

+### Map 2
+	Adjusted item density on campaign mode
+	Added a respawn closet by the event
+	Adjusted a train car in the subway
+	Added a train car in the subway
+	Adjusted control room layout
+	Added an infected ladder to climb over the train blocking the subway exit

+### Map 3
+	Slightly increased the delay before the horde starts after blowing up the gas station Reduced event duration by 10 seconds
+	Adjusted gas station layout

+### Map 4
+	Adjusted viewing platform in the lower floor atrium Adjusted the area after the elevator

 ## Version 4 - 2023/06/17
 ### All Maps
 	Updated all soundscapes (ambient sounds)